minimaxir/system-dashboard/README.md

 ![](docs/system-dashboard-gif.gif)

 This repository is a Minimalist Win/OSX/Linux System Dashboard for Python 2/3 using [Flask](http://flask.pocoo.org) and [Freeboard](https://github.com/Freeboard/freeboard).
 This tool was created extremely quickly (less than a couple hours) as a "Hello World" test for both technologies, with impressive and practical results for the amount of time invested.

-The cross-platform system information is derived from the `psutil` Python package.
+The cross-platform system information is derived from the `psutil` Python package, which is exposed by a minimal Flask API and retrieved by Freeboard.
+This data includes:

+* CPU %
+* RAM %
+* Disk Read/Write
+* Bytes Sent/Received
+* RAM Used/Available
+* Disk Used/Available

 This dashboard is especially useful if placed on a secondary screen, such as another monitor, or a connected iPad running the [Duet](http://www.duetdisplay.com) app.